CTOR-Labs/CTOR-AI-AI/examples/README.md

 Choose the cell with the smallest distance.

 Strengths
-Central control is often advantageous in toroidal games.
+Central control is often advantageous

-More stable than random play.
+More stable than random play

 Weaknesses
-Predictable.
+Predictable

-Ignores opponent positions.
+Ignores opponent positions

-3. 03_borderAvoidBot.js — Edge‑Avoidance Strategy
+03_borderAvoidBot.js — Edge‑Avoidance Strategy
 Idea
-The bot avoids placing pieces near the edges of the board.
+Avoid placing pieces near the edges of the board.

 Algorithm
-Only consider empty cells with coordinates 1 ≤ i ≤ 8 and 1 ≤ j ≤ 8.
+Consider only empty cells with 1 ≤ i ≤ 8 and 1 ≤ j ≤ 8.

 Choose randomly among these “safe” cells.

 Strengths
-Avoids positions that are more vulnerable to being surrounded.
+Avoids vulnerable edge positions

-Good for beginners to understand positional safety.
+Good for learning positional safety

 Weaknesses
-Ignores the opponent.
+Ignores opponent

-Ignores the center.
+Ignores center control

-4. 04_aggressiveBot.js — Enemy‑Proximity Strategy
+04_aggressiveBot.js — Enemy‑Proximity Strategy
 Idea
-The bot tries to place pieces next to enemy pieces to apply pressure.
+Place pieces next to enemy pieces to apply pressure.

 Algorithm
-For each empty cell, count how many enemy pieces are adjacent orthogonally.
+For each empty cell, count orthogonally adjacent enemy pieces.

-Choose the cell with the highest enemy adjacency score.
+Choose the cell with the highest adjacency score.

 Strengths
-Good for aggressive, tactical play.
+Encourages tactical, aggressive play

-Can trigger auto‑eat situations.
+Can trigger auto‑eat situations

 Weaknesses
-Sometimes overextends.
+Sometimes overextends

-Can place pieces into dangerous clusters.
+Can move into dangerous clusters

-5. 05_defensiveBot.js — Danger‑Avoidance Strategy
+05_defensiveBot.js — Danger‑Avoidance Strategy
 Idea
-The bot avoids positions where many enemy pieces are nearby.
+Avoid positions where many enemy pieces are nearby.

 Algorithm
 For each empty cell, count enemy pieces in the 3×3 neighborhood.